TheDucky-2/DataLab/docs/Missingness/Missingness_Handling/Step 5 - Handling of Missing_Data.md

 Once we make the changes, we cannot see or revert back to the original data anymore.

-If we rush and make that change too early:
+If we rush and make those changes too early:

 - We may hide values that were unusually big or small, and could help us learn more about our data.